Can you recycle window envelopes? What about bubble wrap envelopes? Let’s investigate.

 A little while ago I got an email from a reader asking me “can you recycle envelopes?”.
-She said she’d read conflicting information on the internet and wanted a definitive answer on whether you can, or cannot recycle envelopes.
+Specifically window envelopes and bubble wrap envelopes.
+She told me she’d read conflicting information on the internet and wanted a definitive answer on whether you can, or cannot recycle these types of envelopes.

 What can you do if your council doesn’t recycle envelopes?